-Katso service will be discontinued – start using the Suomi.fi services now
+Katso service is discontinued – start using the Suomi.fi services now

 The Katso service will be replaced by Suomi.fi e-Identification and Suomi.fi e-Authorizations.
-In January 2021, it will no longer be possible to use the Katso ID for identification and the roles and authorisations in the Katso service will no longer be valid.
-Suomi.fi e-Authorizations are used more extensively than the Katso service in the e-services of the public administration and also the private sector.
+In September 2021, it will no longer be possible to use the Katso ID for identification and the roles and authorisations in the Katso service will no longer be valid.

 Users of Suomi.fi e-Authorizations will not need any separate identifiers.
 Katso IDs will be completely disabled.
 In future, strong personal tokens such as online banking codes, a mobile certificate, an ID card issued by the police or a smart card issued by the Digital and Population Data Services Agency will be required for logging into the e-services.